 Many devices especially streaming devices will use as much bandwidth as they can get their hands on regardless of whether it is needed or not.
-This often is done to provide up to 4K video quality which can come at an extremely high cost if the usage is using up your valuable data plan.
-Your Pepwave has powerful bandwidth controls to allow you to limit the amount of bandwidth used per client.
+This often is done to provide up to 4K video quality which can come at an extremely high cost if the device is using up your valuable data plan.
+Your Peplink Router has powerful bandwidth controls to allow you to limit the amount of bandwidth used per client.
 Below is an example of an Apple TV hogging all available bandwidth while the user is trying to work and family members are watching tv.

 Step 1: On the Pepwave administration panel click the "advanced" tab and then click the "bandwidth control" sub-tab.
 See the below screenshot.

-Step 2: Depending on the model of your Pepwave this screen may look slightly different.
+Step 2: Depending on the model of your Peplink Router, this screen may look slightly different.
 The above example is a Max BR1 Series mobile router.
 To enable individual bandwidth limits check the "Enable" checkbox and then enter your max download and upload speeds per device.
 This number should be based on your total available bandwidth at your location.
 We recommend entering a number equal to 50% of your total download and upload bandwidth if you are unsure of what to enter.
-For example if you ran a speed test and found you have 10mbps download and 2mbps upload at your current location, then we recommend entering 5mbps in the download field and 1mbps in the upload field.
+For example, if you ran a speed test and found you have 10mbps download and 2mbps upload at your current location, then we recommend entering 5mbps in the download field and 1mbps in the upload field.
 If you have children or other heavy data users in your party you may want to consider lowering these limits to allow more clients to work simultaneously.

-Step 3: Hit "Save" at the bottom of the page and "apply changes" at the top right of the admin page.
+Step 3: Hit "Save" at the bottom of the page and "Apply Changes" at the top right of the admin page.